nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 ### Preprocessing
 Before running the evaluation code the following pre-processing is done on the data
 * All boxes (gt and prediction) are filtered on class-specific max-distance.
-See config.json for details.
 * All bikes and motorcycle boxes (gt and prediction) that fall inside a bike-rack are removed.
 The reason is that we do not annotate bikes inside bike-racks.
 * All boxes (gt) without any lidar nor radar points in them are removed.
 The reason is that we can not guarantee that they are actually visible in the frame.
 We do not filter the estimated boxes here.

 ### Average Precision metric
 * **mean Average Precision (mAP)**: